frobnitzem/stream.py/README.md

 ========

 See the [changelog](CHANGELOG.md) for a description of new features in each release.
-Basically, 0.8 is suitable for python2, and 1.0 is for python3.
+Basically, 0.8 is suitable for python2, and 0.9 and beyond are for python3.

+The 1.0 version introduces important semantic changes to distinguish Source/Stream/Sink types.

 ROADMAP
 =======